 Under Israeli law, a company's authorized share capital represents the maximum number of shares which is authorized for issuance by the company.
-As of the date hereof, and since the increase of the authorized capital resolved by the special general meeting held on January 7, 2021, SHL's authorized share capital is comprised of NIS 250,000 divided into 25,000,000 ordinary shares of NIS 0.01 par value each (the "Ordinary Shares").
-The issued and outstanding share capital of SHL, as of December 31, 2021, was NIS 144,911.71, divided into 14,491,171 fully issued ordinary shares paid (excluding 14,834 Ordinary Shares held by SHL).
+As of the date hereof, SHL's authorized share capital is comprised of NIS 250,000 divided into 25,000,000 ordinary shares of NIS 0.01 par value each (the "Ordinary Shares").
+The issued and outstanding share capital of SHL, as of December 31, 2022, was NIS 146,822.72, divided into 146,822.72 fully paid issued ordinary shares (excluding 1,372 Ordinary Shares held by SHL).

-Any increase in the authorized share capital is valid as of the date of the approval thereof by the shareholders (with respect to special majority requirements, please refer Section 6.2 below).
+Any increase in the authorized share capital is valid as of the date of the approval thereof by the shareholders (with respect to special majority requirements, please refer to Section 6.2 below).
 Authorized share capital, or any increase thereof is not limited in time.
 However, the shareholders may, at the General Meeting, cancel authorized but not yet issued share capital, provided that the Company did not undertake to issue shares out of such authorized but unissued share capital.
 Pursuant to SHL's Articles of Association, the unissued shares are under the sole control of the Board of Directors of SHL who has the authority to allot or otherwise dispose of them on such terms and conditions as it may see fit.
 Generally, any such issuance of shares is valid as of the date of the approval thereof by the Board of Directors.

-Under the 2021 Share Incentive Plan (as such term is hereinafter defined) the maximum number of options in SHL's pool is up to 4,077,346 Ordinary Shares (subject to adjustments as set forth in the 2021 Share Incentive Plan) reserved for issuance upon exercise of options that may be granted.
-As of the date hereof, the pool is 4,077,346, out of which 2,266,994 options are available for grant.
+Under the 2021 Share Incentive (as such term is hereinafter defined) the maximum number of options in SHL's pool is up to 4,077,346 Ordinary Shares (subject to adjustments as set forth in the 2021 Share Incentive Plan) reserved for issuance upon exercise of options that may be granted.
+As of the date hereof, the pool is 4,077,346, out of which 1,969,119 options are available for grant.
 For additional information with respect to the share incentive plan adopted by SHL and the grant of options to purchase Ordinary Shares, see the following Section "2021 Share Incentive Plan".
 The same provisions apply to RSUs (as defined below) granted by SHL under the 2021 Share Incentive Plan, mutatis mutandis.

-In the framework of the Private Placement (as hereinafter defined), SHL undertook to grant 800,000 First Closing Options and 1,144,444 Second Closing Options to be exercised within 24 months of the First Capital Increase or the Second Capital Increase, respectively (as such terms are defined in the following Section 23 "Changes in Capital Structure within the Last Three Financial Years").
+In the framework of the Private Placement (as hereinafter defined), SHL undertook to grant 800,000 First Closing Options and 1,144,444 Second Closing Options to be exercised within 24 months of the First Capital Increase (i.e. by 20 January 2023) or the Second Capital Increase (i.e. by 16 February 2023), respectively As of December 31, 2022, 210,570 options were exercised (as of the date hereof, 1,914,478 options were exercised). (as such terms are defined in the following Section 2.3 "Changes in Capital Structure within the Last Three Financial Years").